The Layer Tree

 varinherit

-By following this basic concept we can understand which tree elements are available to which behaviors and layers.
+By following this basic concept, we can understand which tree elements are available to which behaviors and layers.
 1

-Types of tree elements
+Types of Tree Elements

-Lets take a look at the different tree elements and their functions
+Let’s take a look at the different tree elements and their functions.

 Behaviors

-When a behavior is shown in
+When a behavior is shown in:

-• blue it is the currently visible.
+• blue: It is currently visible.

 Variables